bartificer/programming-by-stealth/docs/pbs14.md

 while(condition) statement;
 ```

-The condition is checked, if it evaluates to `false`, execution jumps beyond the loop, if it evaluates to `true`, the statement gets executed, then the loop repeats, checking the condition again.
+The condition is checked; if it evaluates to `false`, execution jumps beyond the loop; if it evaluates to `true`, the statement gets executed.
+Then the loop repeats, checking the condition again.

-As with `if` statements, the spec talks about a statement, but, anywhere you can have a statement, you can have a code block, and, just like with `if` statements, I strongly suggest you get into the habit of always using a code block with your `while` loops.
+As with `if` statements, the spec talks about a statement, but, anywhere you can have a statement, you can have a code block.
+Just like with `if` statements, I strongly suggest you get into the habit of always using a code block with your `while` loops.
 This is how I suggest you always write your `while` loops:

 ```javascript
 while(condition){